 3. A 250V bulb passes a current of 0.3A.
 Calculate the power in the lamp.

 Explanation: Here, V = 250v and I = 0.3A.
 P=VI.
 Which implies that, P=250*0.3=75W.

 4. Kilowatt-hour(kWh) is a unit of?

 Explanation: Power is the energy per unit time.
 That is, P=E/t.
-If the unit of power is kW and the unit of time is hour, then the unit of energy=unit of power*unit of time=kWh.
+If the unit of power in kW and the unit of time is an hour, then the unit of energy=unit of power*unit of time=kWh.

 Explanation: Here V = 200v and Resistance( R) = 20ohm.
 P=V2/R= 2002/20=2000W=2kW.

-6. A current of 5A flows in a resistor of 2 ohm.
-Calculate the power in the resistor and the energy dissipated in 300 seconds.
+6. A current of 5A flows in a resistor of 2 ohms.
+Calculate the energy dissipated in 300 seconds in the resistor.

 Explanation: P=I2R =52*2=50W.